jaredly/hindley/Roadmap.md

 - [ ] have a text description of where the `unify` is coming from

+- [ ] need unify to be part of the stack

 ##

 iffff valueNull, what if I just make a variable for it?